10 Tips for a Fright-Free, Fun Halloween for Kids on the Autism Spectrum

 2. Plan on staying close to home.

-Whether a party or trick or treating, think through the location in advance and plan to keep confined to somewhere familiar, near your house or family members.
+Whether you’re visiting a pumpkin patch, attending a trunk-or-treat, or trick-or-treating, think through the location in advance and plan to keep confined to somewhere familiar, near your house or family members’.
 If trick-or-treating, it’s a good idea to walk the route yourself before the big day – are there certain homes that have a ton of scary lawn ornaments, special effects or noise?
 If so, consider steering clear of those and altering your path.

 3. Create a visual schedule and/or map.

 A visual schedule is a helpful tool, both in preparation and the day of the event.
 Plan to start early before dark and give it a time limit, such as an hour or less.
 Remember – baby steps!
 It’s probably not the best idea to test out the haunted house on your first run, so go ahead and leave that off the agenda.

 4. Focus on comfort in costumes.